Phrase and beyond

 Dive deeper

-Want to implement machine translation into your growth roadmap?
 Learn how to design a machine translation strategy that can help your brand connect with international customers at full speed.

 Choosing the best tool for machine translation can be complex as both general-purpose and specialized MT engines have unique advantages and limitations.
-That’s why you should ideally have access to different MT engines in one place to make the most of machine translation.

-Relying on a translation management system as the source of truth for all translation activities enables 3 key elements of successful MT deployment:
+Utilizing a translation management system as the source of truth for all translation activities enables 3 key elements of successful MT deployment:

 Different translation projects may require different levels and types of sophistication.
 This is one of the reasons why utilizing MT as part of a translation management system is so beneficial.